iiasa/message-ix-models/doc/api/tools.rst

 The approach to handling proprietary data is the same as in :mod:`.project.advance` and :mod:`.project.ssp`:

 - A copy of the data are stored in :mod:`message_data`.
+  Non-IIASA users must obtain their own license to access and use the data.
 - :mod:`message_ix_models` contains only a ‘fuzzed’ version of the data (same structure, random values) for testing purposes.

 .. _tools-wb: